 AIM

-To study the outcomes of curative resection of ICC in patients with HCV (i.e. HCV+) compared to patients without HCV (i.e. HCV-).
+To study the outcomes of curative resection of ICC in patients with HCV (i.e., HCV+) compared to patients without HCV (i.e., HCV-).

 METHODS

 We conducted a systematic review and meta-analysis of randomized controlled trials (RCTs) and observational studies to assess the outcomes of LR in ICC in HCV+ patients compared to HCV- patients in tertiary care hospitals.
 PubMed, Embase, The Cochrane Library and Scopus were systematically searched from inception till August 2023.
 Included studies were RCTs and non-RCTs on patients ≥ 18 years old with a diagnosis of ICC who underwent LR, and compared outcomes between patients with HCV+ vs HCV-.
 The primary outcomes were OS and RFS.
 Secondary outcomes include perioperative mortality, operation duration, blood loss, intrahepatic and extrahepatic recurrence.